 A vehicle manufacturer shall:

-Review warranty claim records for each test group on a quarterly basis to determine and compile by cumulative total the number of claims made for propulsion-related parts and batteries.
-The data compiled shall be based on all warranty claims, without any prescreening of data as to the validity of the claims.
+Review unscreened warranty claim records for each test group on a quarterly basis to determine and compile by cumulative total the number of claims made for propulsion-related parts and batteries.

-Categorize warranty claims for each test group by the specific component replaced or repaired.
+Categorize unscreened warranty claims for each test group by the specific component replaced, repaired, or otherwise subject to the warranty claim.

-File a ZWIR, meeting the requirements below, with the Chief, Emissions Certification and Compliance Division, if the cumulative number of unscreened warranty claims for a specific propulsion-related part or battery, or a repair of such parts, represent at least 1 percent or 25 in number (whichever is greater) of the vehicles of a California-certified test group.
+Submit a ZWIR to the Executive Officer, meeting the requirements below, if the cumulative number of unscreened warranty claims for a specific propulsion-related part or battery, or a repair of such parts, represent at least 2 percent or 50 in number (whichever is greater) of the vehicles of a California-certified test group.

 The ZWIR shall contain the following information in substantially the format outlined below: